fahimahammed/learn-postgresql/psql-query.md

     WHERE total_sales > 30000
 );

--- Create a trigger that inserts values into another table when a new row is inserted into table1 CREATE OR REPLACE FUNCTION triggertest()
+-- 22. Trigger example: insert into table2 when a row is inserted in table1 CREATE OR REPLACE FUNCTION triggertest()
 RETURNS TRIGGER AS $$
 BEGIN